Form ADV Part 2A - W&S Wealth Solutions® Brochure

 Item 2 - Material Changes

-This item discusses only specific material changes that are made to this Brochure and provides clients with a summary of such changes.
-We last filed our Brochure on January 10, 2022.
-Material changes were made to Item 5 – Account Requirements and Types of Clients.
-This change includes a reduction in the initial investment into the EnFocus™ investment objective.
+This Item discusses only specific material changes that are made to this Brochure and provides clients with a summary of such changes.
+We last filed our Brochure on March 25, 2022.
+There were no material changes since our last filing.

 We will provide you with a copy of the Brochure, at any time, without charge.